vbradvica/pubnub-redux-observable/README.md

 - **Actions**: Preconfigured actions that correspond to PubNub internals
 - **Reducers**: Configured to respond to the actions dispatched by the PubNub Redux SDK
 - **Listeners**: Monitor subscription notifications and dispatch actions
-- **Commands**: Functions that execute PubNub API calls and dispatch actions
+- **Commands**: Actions that execute PubNub API calls and dispatch actions through epics

 ## Supported Features